 Even the best-laid plans can’t account for mishaps.
 Things may go wrong while you’re away, and the likelihood increases the longer the house sit.
 It’s always good to have a local trusted contact that could make decisions and/or help house sitters if something goes wrong.

 We also recommend leaving an extra set of keys with your emergency contact person.
 We all lock ourselves out sometimes.
 House sitters and homeowners alike are prone to mistakes.
 We once arrived at a house sit (after meeting in person a few days before) to find that the top bolt had been locked and the homeowner hadn’t left us that key.

 Cue almost an entire day locked out of the apartment as we waited to hear from the homeowners and then have a locksmith come to change the locks.
 Of course, mistakes happen and we didn’t hold it against them.
 But the hassle and money (paid by the very apologetic homeowner) could have been saved if a key had been left with a friend in town.

-4. Prepare Your Home for Guests
+4. Prepare Your Home as You Would for Guests

-Prepare for house sitters as you’d prepare for any guests staying in your home.
+Along the above line of thinking, you want to prepare for house sitters as you’d prepare for any guests staying in your home.

 That’s just not okay.
 It’s straight up disrespectful to leave your garbage around for someone else to clean up.

 House sitters are there to take care of your pets and home.
 As a pet owner, you’ll expect to come back to a clean home “as you left it.”
 It’s not fair to expect your house sitters to clean up after a huge mess that you’ve left for them.